-UK inflation: The pakora firm facing a nightmare
+UK inflation: The pakora firm facing a costs nightmare

 However, prices have increased by 45% in a year and there is a global shortage of chicken worsened by the war in Ukraine, which was Europe's second largest chicken producer.

-Similarly the ongoing conflict following the Russian invasion has sent the price of rapeseed oil, used in the deep fat fryers which cook the pakoras, up by 40%.
+Similarly, the ongoing conflict following the Russian invasion has sent the price of rapeseed oil, used in the deep-fat fryers which cook the pakoras, up by 40%.

 Mr Stevenson said the sweet onions he buys from Spain had also rocketed in price since Brexit as a result of increased red tape and transport costs.

-Elsewhere, the cost of cardboard used to package pakoras for sale is on the rise, by up to 70%, as a result of more people having goods delivered at home since the Covid pandemic.
+Elsewhere, the cost of cardboard used to package pakoras for sale is on the rise, by up to 70%, as a result of more people having goods delivered to their home since the Covid pandemic.

-Mr Stevenson added: "Every night you sit there wondering how you will get on with the business and if you will even have the business in six months time because ultimately the product will be too expensive for consumers to buy which then they won't purchase and there will be no business left.
+Mr Stevenson added: "Every night you sit there wondering how you will get on with the business and if you will even have the business in six months time because ultimately the product will be too expensive for consumers to buy, which then they won't purchase and there will be no business left.

 "There's a lot of issues here that a businessman or woman cannot fix themselves, they need government support."